eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 "image: \<your image tag\>"

-Two variables need to be before we can start up all services with docker-compose tool.
+Two variables need to be set before we can start up all services with docker-compose tool.
 Set Docker host ip to the HOST variable.
 If on Linux: